-- 1 Click Tools \rightarrow Themes. - 2 In the new dialog that appears, click Get More Themes.
-If you already installed a theme, find it in the list, as in Figure 12.4, "Installing Firefox Themes" (page 208).
+- 1 Click Tools > Add-ons > Themes. - 2 In the new dialog that appears, click Get Themes.
+If have you already installed a theme, find it in the list, as in Abbildung 13.4, "Installing Firefox Themes" (S. 206).

-Figure 12.4 Installing Firefox Themes
+Abbildung 13.4 Installing Firefox Themes

 - 3 A new window appears with the Web site https://addons.mozilla.org.

 - 4 Choose a theme and click Install Now.

 - 5 Confirm the download and installation.

-- 6 After downloading the theme, a dialog appears and informs you about your list of themes.
-Activate the new theme with Use Theme.
+- 6 After downloading the theme, select the theme from the list of themes then click Use Theme.

 - 7 Close the window and restart Firefox.

-If a theme is installed, you can always switch to a different theme without restarting by clicking $Tools \rightarrow Themes$ then $Use\ Theme$.
+You can always switch between installed themes by clicking Tools > Add-ons > Themes and then Use Theme.
+However, Firefox has to be restarted for the change to take effect.
 If you do not use a theme anymore, you can delete it in the same dialog with Uninstall.

-12.5.3 Adding Smart Keywords to Your Online Searches
+13.5.3 Adding Smart Keywords to Your Online Searches